rubrikinc/terraform-provider-polaris/docs/resources/aws_account.md

   be a separate account.
 When using a separate account, the outpost account must be onboarded first, using depends_on to enforce the ordering.
-The outpost_account_id and outpost_account_profile fields are legacy and not recommended.rds_protection - Enable the RDS Protection feature for the account.servers_and_apps - Enable the Servers and Apps feature for the account.
+The outpost_account_id and outpost_account_profile fields are legacy and not recommended.rds_protection - Enable the RDS Protection feature for the account.role_chaining - Enable the Role Chaining feature for the account.
+This feature is mutually exclusive with all other features and cannot be combined with any other feature on the same account.servers_and_apps - Enable the Servers and Apps feature for the account.
   Required to run CCES clusters.
+  Role Chaining
+  The Role Chaining feature enables cross-account role chaining for AWS accounts.
+  This feature is mutually exclusive with all other features - it cannot be enabled alongside any other feature on the same account.

+  resource "polaris_aws_account" "role_chaining" {
+    profile = "role-chaining"

+    role_chaining {
+      permission_groups = ["BASIC"]
+    }
+  }

   Outpost Account
   The Cyber Recovery Data Scanning, Data Scanning and DSPM features require an outpost account to be onboarded.
 The outpost account can be the same account as